sheplecjs/collatz/README.md

 A Dockerfile is provided running the rust:slim-buster image.

-A docker-compose file is provided which will run a postgresql db alongside the main CLI with the following command:
+A docker-compose file is provided which will run a postgresql db alongside the main CLI.
+Run these and the CLI in the current terminal with the following command:

-`docker-compose run --rm collatz`
+`docker-compose -f docker-compose-collatz.yml run --rm collatz`

+A seperate environment is provided where the db and jupyterlab is available for analysis of results:

+`docker-compose -f docker-compose-analysis.yml up`

 Running and/or building from source requires a stable version of Rust and Cargo.